Mass killings of Belarusians in Podlachia 1946: Actions in Łozice and Hajnówka

-Pacification of Zaleszczany and Wólka Wygonowska
+Pacification of Zaleszany and Wólka Wygonowska

-On 29 January 1946 the battalion arrived in Zaleszany, Hajnówka County, to feed the horses.
+On 29 January 1946 the battalion arrived in Zaleszany, to feed the horses.
 During a routine document check by the partisans, a Red Army soldier and NKVD informer, Aleksander Zielinko was identified, serving as Communist Party secretary in nearby Suchowolce.
 All inhabitants were ordered to report to a big house of Dymitr Sacharczuk where they were taken hostage.
-They were questioned on the whereabouts of suspected collaborator, and Sołtys of Zaleszany, Łukasz Demianiuk who vanished.
+They were questioned on the whereabouts of suspected collaborator, and sołtys of Zaleszany, Łukasz Demianiuk who vanished.
 His 16-year-old son Piotr (already a PPR member) was identified and executed together with Zielinko.
 Not a single hostage was killed from the gathering at Sacharczuk's house.
-According to official report released in 2005 by the Institute of National Remembrance, all hostages kept in Sacharczuk's house ran out to safety and survived; they were not persecuted, but the PAS NZW set a number of buildings on fire, and 16 people died in Zaleszany while attempting to hide from the soldiers.
+According to official report released in 2005 by the IPN, all hostages kept in Sacharczuk's house ran out to safety and survived; they were not persecuted, but the PAS NZW set a number of buildings on fire, and 16 people died in Zaleszany while attempting to hide from the soldiers.
 The final IPN investigation revealed that the later description of what happened there was falsified by the Stalinist functionaries.